Investigating Resource-efficient Neutron/Gamma Classification ML Models Targeting eFPGAs: Conclusion

-The CAEN digitizer uses a second-order, 125 MHz anti-aliasing filter.
-We emulated the filter in software using a second-order Butterworth filter implemented with the \textbf{scipy} Python package.
+The CAEN digitizer uses a second-order, \SI{125}{\mega\hertz} anti-aliasing filter.
+We emulated the filter in software using a second-order Butterworth filter implemented with the \emph{SciPy} \cite{SciPy} Python package.
 The critical frequency (corner frequency) of the filter was varied to be half the effective targeted sampling rate to match the physical digitizer's Nyquist configuration.
-Figure \ref{fig:bodeplot} shows a combined Bode plot of the various filter responses for the different targeted sampling rates.
-Five effective sampling rates were emulated by downsampling (every Nth sample kept) the original waveform samples by N, where N is the ratio of the original 250 MS/s sampling rate divided by the targeted sampling rate.
+The corner frequency, also known as the \SI{3}{\decibel} point, represents the value at which the filter attenuates the input voltage signal by a factor of \(\frac{1}{\sqrt{2}}\).
+Typically, the visual logarithmic representation of the frequency response is shown using a Bode plot \cite{haidekker2020linear}.
+Figure \ref{fig:bodeplot} shows this combined Bode plot of the various filter responses for the different targeted sampling rates.
+Five effective sampling rates were emulated by downsampling (every Nth sample kept) the original waveform samples by N, where N is the ratio of the original \SI{250}{\mega\sample\per\second} sampling rate divided by the targeted sampling rate.
 In total, the parameter space encompassed by these two variables includes 35 unique pairs of effective bit-resolution and sampling rate.
-Figure \ref{fig:redigitized_waveforms} shows a representative FOUT and SOUT neutron waveform at the original 14 bit resolution and at a selection of other bit-resolutions down to 6 bits.
+Figure \ref{fig:redigitized_waveforms} shows a representative FOUT and SOUT neutron waveform at the original 14-bit resolution and at a selection of other bit-resolutions down to 6 bits.
 No software re-filtering of the waveforms was performed for this figure.

 In Section \ref{sec:hls4ml}, a distinction was made on the degeneracy in physically implementing the extraction of input features.
 The two options discussed include using dedicated analog circuits and digitizing the final values or using a waveform digitizer and calculating input features digitally in a dedicated digital signal processing block.
 We can look at the performance of the standard charge comparison (PSD ratio) method under both scenarios.
-For both possibilities, 128ns was used for the partial integration window and 1024ns was used for the total integration window.
+For both possibilities, \SI{128}{\nano\second} was used for the partial integration window and \SI{1024}{\nano\second} was used for the total integration window.
 The actual number of samples corresponding to these time windows varies depending on downsampling for the second option.

 For the analog circuit solution, the signal should be considered analog (having "infinite" resolution) until the final value is digitized.
 To emulate this signal chain, we re-filter the acquired waveforms from the dataset but do not downsample nor re-digitize them.
 This is reflected in Figure \ref{fig:nw_variousfrac_noDS}.
 The effective bandwidth (filter corner frequency) of the re-filtered waveforms should be interpreted as an effective front-end bandwidth.
 The bit-resolution, in comparison, still maps to the ADC.
 After partial and total integration values are calculated for these waveforms, the values are re-digitzed to the specified bit-resolution.
 In re-digitizing the final integration values, the nearest power of 2 that encompasses the numerical range of values is used to define the full-scale range.
 This same full-scale range is kept regardless of final targeted bit-resolution.